uttam5619/FlightAndSearchServices-Backend/readme.md

 }

 -> Once all the server and db configurations has made successfully , go to the following location `src/config/mysql` within the terminal and execute the command ` npx sequelize db:create`

+## Flight And Search Services

+Requirments

+-> Create Flights
+  - Flights will have their own Timmings and they will be avaliable on their respective days only.
+  - Flights will have their own Timmings and they will be avaliable on their respective days only.
+  - Internation flights will have econmy, business and A class, whereas domestic flights will have econmy and business class only.
+  - The internation and domestic fligts owned by different companies will have seating capacity, as well as they will have  different capacity for different classes.

+-> Delete Flights

+-> Update Flights

+-> Search for Flights
+  - based on multiple filteration criteria.
+  - Pagination.

 ###################################################################################################